-SELL CHARLES PEARS (Chas Pears) PAINTINGS IN 2019.
+SELL CHARLES PEARS (Chas Pears) PAINTINGS – VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2021.

 We can help you to sell Charles Pears original artwork with a free valuation.
 We are interested in purchasing original oil and watercolour paintings by Charles Pears.
 Clients in the U.K., Europe, USA and worldwide regularly sell Charles Pears artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.